Milk Blebs and Shooting Pain

 A few weeks later, I started experiencing pain on that same side as the milk blister during and after nursing.
 Only this time, I started getting shooting pains after feeds that would last for an hour or two.

-At first these shooting pains weren’t too concerning, but one night, I could hardly stand them they got so intense.
+At first, these shooting pains weren’t too concerning, but one night, I could hardly stand them they got so intense.
 This started to worry me.

 After some googling, I thought my pain symptoms were indicative of thrush.
 But, I saw no sign of thrush in my baby’s mouth or around my nipple and breast.
-I did however, have a small irregularly shaped off white spot on my nipple.
+I did, however, have a small irregularly shaped off-white spot on my nipple.
 And this was my very stubborn bleb.
 Right where my milk blister had been weeks earlier.

 Treating Milk Blisters and Milk Blebs at Home

-A google search will tell a momma to massage, apply a warm compress and nurse or pump often to get rid of a milk blister or bleb.
+A Google search will tell a momma to massage, apply a warm compress, and nurse or pump often to get rid of a milk blister or bleb.
 In the case of the milk blister I had, I did not find any of these things to work.
 So, I decided to try popping the blister with a very tiny sterile needle.

 Is it OK to Pop a Milk Blister at Home?

-I guess the answer to this question depends on who you ask, but I’m assuming most medical professionals would advice against popping a milk blister due to risk of infection.
-When I asked my primary care provider about popping a blister or poking at a milk bleb, she said to definitely not do either of those things.
+I guess the answer to this question depends on who you ask, but I’m assuming most medical professionals would advise against popping a milk blister due to the risk of infection.

-Sunflower Lecithin and Epsom Salt Soaks
+Sunflower Lecithin and Epsom Salt Soak